OpenResourceManager/account-verification/readme.md

-# UUD User Verification App
+# ORM Account Verification App

+Verify a user's account with identifying pieces of information for password resets.

 ## Installation: